-If your project proposal contains plants or running water, it’s important to note that the access to water is extremely limited when Roosevelt Island is open to the public.
+If your project proposal contains plants or running water, it’s important to note that the access to water is limited when Roosevelt Island is open to the public.
 If your piece does contain plants / living materials / running water, you must map out additional plans for maintenance and you will be expected to make more frequent trips to Roosevelt Island to maintain it.

 Wood and wood-like materials

 While wood has demonstrated the ability to make it through the season, it can suffer in the environment on Roosevelt Island.
-Consider using a few extra coats of paint to increasing the durability of wood materials in your project.
+Consider using a few extra coats of paint to increase the durability of wood materials in your project.
 For durability reasons FIGMENT has determined for the construction of your project to use:

 • A minimum of ½” thick weather-treated plywood